 Workforce development is one of the top issues every Oklahoma manufacturer faces today.
 Oklahoma is on target to experience a worker shortage of nearly 20,000 people by 2028.
 Factors contributing to this talent gap include an aging population, low workforce participation rates and a skill shift.

-That’s why the Oklahoma Manufacturing Alliance has created the Manufacturing Workforce Committee, an industry-led workforce initiative to be a resource and give manufacturers the information and solutions they need to find great workers with the right skills for their companies.
+Through our initiative Workforce OMA, the Oklahoma Manufacturing Alliance has created the Manufacturing Workforce Committee, an industry-led workforce initiative to give manufacturers the information and solutions they need to find great workers with the right skills for their companies.

 This Manufacturing Workforce Committee, led by the organization’s workforce director Sharon Harrison and made up of c-level executives from large and small manufacturers across the state, is focused on: